yasirnaeembjs/Assessment-for-Laravel-Developer/README.md

 This assessment is designed to test an examinee’s knowledge of PHP Design principles and its implementations on Laravel framework.
 It is divided into 3 levels, with each feature having to be accomplished consecutively.

-**Asessment Duration**: Examinee is given 3 days to complete the assessment.
-On a separate spreadsheet, please log the time spent per functionality (start time and end time).

-**Output**: Examinee is expected to push branch or send an email with attachment to their output files (preferably a zip file).
-Alternatively, examinee can attach a link to their GitHub Repository, Google Drive, Dropbox, or any other storage service to download the output if the file is too large to be attached on email, or for other reason.

 <br>
 <hr>
 <br>